 - Fresh concrete blocks should be stored on leveled ground/below parking area/below a covered area.

 - More than 6 blocks should not be stacked one over the other in a single column.

 - There should be a minimum of 5cm. the gap between two rows.
 After every row of 25 blocks, there should be discontinuation.

 - This gap helps the curing water to reach up to the bottom of each column.
 It also allows the circulation of air for drying in a uniform manner, up to the last block of each column.

-- For curing, date wise lots of the blocks should be made.
+- For curing, date-wise lots of the blocks should be made.
 Curing should be done five times a day, for a minimum of 15 days.
-Boards the manufacturing date should also be displayed on the day’s lot.
+Boards of the manufacturing date should also be displayed on the day’s lot.